thijsputman/sysmon-mqtt/README.md

 and `apt`) are – due to various technical reasons – only reported from the second iteration onwards...

-Additionally, the version of the running `sysmon-mqtt`-script is provided in `sysmon/[device-name]/version`.

 ### Home Assistant discovery

 By default, the script publishes